-This section describes the various protection circuits provided in the SCM1272MA.
-The protection circuits include the undervoltage lockout for power supplies (UVLO), the simultaneous on-state prevention, the overcurrent protection (OCP), the short circuit protection (SCP), and the thermal shutdown (TSD).
-In case one or more of these protection circuits are activated, the Fox pin outputs a fault signal; as a result, the external microcontroller can stop the operations of the three phases by receiving the fault signal.
-The external microcontroller can also shut down IC operations by inputting a fault signal to the Fox pin.
-In the following functional descriptions, "Hox" denotes a gate input signal on the high-side transistor, whereas "Lox" denotes a gate input signal on the low-side transistor (see also the diagram in Section 7).
+This section describes the various protection circuits provided in the SCM1274MB.
+The protection circuits include the undervoltage lockout for power supplies (UVLO), the simultaneous on-state prevention, and the overcurrent protection (OCP).
+In case one or more of these protection circuits are activated, the FOx pin outputs a fault signal; as a result, the external microcontroller can stop the operations of the three phases by receiving the fault signal.
+The external microcontroller can also shut down IC operations by inputting a fault signal to the FOx pin.
+In the following functional descriptions, "HOx" denotes a gate input signal on the high-side transistor, whereas "LOx" denotes a gate input signal on the low-side transistor (see also the diagram in Section 7).
 "VBx-HSx" refers to the voltages between the VBx and HSx pins.